ccoay/ccoay.github.io/index.md

 My main research interest is Information Extraction.
 There are subtasks like Named Entity Recognition、Relaton Extraction、Coreference Resolution and Event Extractions under IE. I am also passionate about the Semanctics and Sytactics.

 ### Updates
-- June 2021 to Sep 2021: Working as Recommender Algorithm intern in Baidu.
+- June 2021 to Sep 2021: I worked as Recommender Algorithm intern in Baidu.
 - Sep 2020 to pre: Remote intern in [StatNLP](https://statnlp-research.github.io/) supevised by Wei Lu(a super nice professor).
-- July 2017 to March 2019: After undergraduate, I worked as Java Engineer for almost two years.
+- July 2017 to March 2019: After undergraduate, I worked as full-time Java Engineer for almost two years.

 ### Jekyll Themes